Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 M. Habib Quader, Casper, WY

 Prince Turki’s op-ed is reprinted on p.
 14 of this issue.
-Washington Report readers are invited to sign up for “action alerts” on our newly redesigned Web site, <www.wrmea.org>.
+Washington Report on Middle East Affairs, readers are invited to sign up for “action alerts” on our newly redesigned Web site, <www.wrmea.org>.
 See p.
 12 for U.N. correspondent Ian Williams’ column on the Goldstone report regarding Israel’s war on Gaza, which a reader summarizes below:

 The Goldstone Report on Gaza